 In this SSRS Embedded Data Source example,

-- Data Source: We are retrieving data from SQL Server so, We selected the Microsoft SQL Server (SqlClient).
+- Data Source: We are retrieving data from the database.
+So, we selected the Microsoft SQL Server (SqlClient).
 You can change this option as per your requirement.

-- Server name: Please specify the SQL Server name.
+- Server name: Please specify the Server name.
 For now, we are using our local hostname.

-- Log on to the Server: Please specify, How you want to log into SQL Server.
-For now, we are using windows authentication.
+- Log on to the Server: Please specify, How you want to log into the Server.
+For now, we are using Windows authentication.

 From the above screenshot, you can observe that we are using selecting the [AdventureWorksDW2014] database from the list.

 Click on the Test Connection button provided below to check whether the connection is successful or not.

 Click Ok to finish configuring the SSRS Embedded Data Source connection properties.

 - Use Windows Authentication: It will use the current user’s Windows credentials to connect to the data source.
 For now, We are using this option.